Stellenbosch Women's F.C.

 Stellenbosch Women's Football Club is a women's football club based in Stellenbosch, South Africa.
-The team competes in the Sasol Women's League, the second tier women's football league in South Africa.
+The team competes in the SAFA Women's League, the top tier women's football league in South Africa.

 History

 The club was founded in 2024 following the purchase of Stellenbosch University Women's F.C.'s status.
 They played their first match on 27 April 2024 and drew 0-0 with Badgers F.C.

 Team

 Players

 Stellenbosch Women's F.C. squad for 2024 season.